NickBell123/ginning-soul-design/README.md

 ## Features

-1. Collapsable Navbar for easy navagtion around site
+1. Collapsible Navbar for easy navigation around site
 2. Gallary page with 12 peices (ability to add more) each with independant modal for descriptiion and larger view
-3. Breif bio of the designers ethos, inspiration and ideas.
+3. Brief bio of the designer’s ethos, inspiration and ideas.
 4. Contact page enabling people to make contact with the designer.
-5. An example Youtube clip of a ring being fashioned (credits below)
+5. An example Youtube clip of a ring being fashioned (credits below).
-6. Links to Social media (homepage only)
+6. Links to Social media (homepage only).
-6. An ability to create an account for returning site viewers
+6. A page with potetial ability to create an account for returning site viewers (front end only).
 7. Bio-picture of the designer.

 ### Features Left to Implement
 There are a large number of features with futher development could improve the website as it is mockup to display methods learned.
 Here is a short list of future impementations but is by no means extensive.

 * Professional Pictures or uniform background/pro editing
-* Visitor tarcker/item view tarcker
+* Visitor tracker/item view tracker
-* Designers own Youtube videos
+* Designers own YouTube videos
 * Weekly newsletter
 * Payment options link and hook up